 Verification of Free Application Federal Student Aid (FAFSA) Information

-The U.S. Department of Education created the verification process to confirm the accuracy of information provided on the Free Application for Federal Student Aid (FAFSA).
-By federal regulation, the post-secondary institution in which the student is enrolled is responsible for conducting the verification process on behalf of the U.S. Department of Education.
+The U.S. Department of Education (ED) created the Verification process to confirm the accuracy of information provided on the Free Application for Federal Student Aid (FAFSA).
+By federal regulation, the post-secondary institution in which the student is enrolled is responsible for conducting the verification process on behalf of ED.

-The UGA Office of Student Financial Aid (OSFA) cannot award UGA students selected for verification any Federal Student Aid (FSA) until the students complete the process and OSFA has transmitted to and subsequently received any necessary FAFSA corrections from the U.S. Department of Education.
-The entire process may take up to four weeks during peak periods.
+The UGA Office of Student Financial Aid (OSFA) cannot award UGA students selected for verification any Federal Student Aid (FSA) until the students complete the Verification process and OSFA has transmitted to and subsequently received any necessary FAFSA corrections from ED.
+Students who only wish to apply for the HOPE or Zell Miller Scholarships do not need to complete the Verification process.

-When a FAFSA is selected, we notify the student via his or her UGAMail account and the parent (when applicable) via the parent e-mail address provided on the student’s FAFSA.
+When a FAFSA is selected for the Verification process, OSFA will notify the student via their UGAMail account and the parent (when applicable) via the parent e-mail address provided on the student’s FAFSA.
 Verification requirements can be viewed in Athena.

 Annual Verification Deadline

-There is a deadline after which the verification process can no longer be completed for the selected award year.
-Students and parents of dependent students must submit to OSFA all requested documents necessary to complete the Verification process the earlier of either:
+The U.S. Department of Education (ED) establishes a deadline after which the Verification process can no longer be completed for the applicable academic year.
+Students and parents must submit to the UGA Office of Student Financial Aid (OSFA) all documentation necessary to complete the Verification process by the earlier of either:

-Example: A student completes her 2016-17 FAFSA prior to fall semester 2016.
-Her FAFSA is selected for verification and OSFA e-mails her requesting verification documentation.
-She attends fall semester which ends December 5, 2016.
-She does not enroll for spring semester 2017.
-OSFA must receive all requested documentation no later than 120 calendar days following December 5, 2016, since that is earlier than September 9, 2017.
+Example: A student completes their 2021-22 FAFSA prior to the Fall Semester 2021.
+Their FAFSA is selected for verification and OSFA e-mails the student requesting verification documentation.
+The student attends the Fall Semester 2021 which ends December 15, 2021.
+They do not enroll for the Spring Semester 2022.
+OSFA must receive all requested documentation no later than 120 calendar days following December 15, 2021, since that is earlier than the September 2, 2022 deadline.

 Consequences of Missing the Verification Deadline

-A student's failure to provide all requested documentation prior to the earlier of the two dates listed above will result in the student not being awarded any Federal Student Aid (FSA) for the Award Year.
+A student's failure to provide all requested documentation prior to the Annual Verification Deadline (earlier of the two dates listed above) will result in the student not being awarded any Federal Student Aid (FSA) for the Award Year.

 Also see Retroactive Federal Student Aid for additional deadlines affecting the awarding of FSA once the Award Year begins and after a student is no longer enrolled in the Award Year.